-This switch is located in the front passenger's footwell, behind the kick panel access cover, in front of the fuse box.
+This switch is located in the front passenger's footwell, behind the kick panel access cover, to the left of the fuse box.
 The access cover needs to be removed to reset the fuel pump shut-off switch.

 To reset the switch: